AlexAntony3/quizzically/README.md

 Mobile lighthouse Testing
 ![Mobile lighthouse testing](docs/screenshots/lighthouse-mobile.jpg "Mobile lighthouse testing")

+As seen above, all testing has successfully passed all requirements and validation with no errors dispalyed.

+## Concluding statements
+All user experience aspects described at the start of this readme has been met.
+The quiz is interactive, responsive and easy on the eye.
+The user is left to want more after finishing their first game with either a harder difficulty or to beat their own score.
+As the developer, I found that even **easy** is pretty difficult for me, all it means is that I need to brush up on my general knowledge.

 ## Deployments
 Post completion of coding, the project was added, committed and pushed to github.
 The github repository was made live completing the following steps: